21.01.2021 | Switzerland's largest alpine solar power plant to be built at the Muttsee dam

 And the large volumes of snow aren't a problem for plant operation?

 Of course, we have to consider snow volumes.
-The solar plant will be mounted to the dam at a 56-degree angle – steep enough for the snow to slide off.
+The solar plant will be mounted to the dam at a 65 respectively 51 -degree angle – steep enough for the snow to slide off.
 Because of the high snow volumes during the winter, we decided not to install modules on the lowest section of the dam.
 As a matter of fact, the snow is also helpful.
 Thanks to the reflection effects it has a positive impact on solar power production.